Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Introduction

 The discretization approach naturally extends to multivariate, heteroscedastic settings, but to our knowledge, no principled recommendations are available for choosing~$\ca\subset\R^\p$ in general. \cite{feng2018approximate} recommended taking~$\ca$ to be a grid over a compact region containing the data.
 We address the key questions of how to choose this compact region and how the discretization error depends on the fineness of the grid.
 For choosing a compact region to discretize, a natural desideratum is that the region should contain the support of~$\npmle$.
-To this end, in Corollary~\ref{lem-support} we present compact support bounds on the NPMLE in terms of the data~$(X_i, \Sigma_i)_{i=1}^n$.
+To this end, in Proposition~\ref{prop-support} we present compact support bounds on the NPMLE in terms of the data~$(X_i, \Sigma_i)_{i=1}^n$.
 When~$\p=1$ our support bounds reduce to the range of the data, reaffirming the original suggestion of~\cite{koenker2014convex}, and when $\p>1$ but the errors are homoscedastic, it suffices to discretize the convex hull of~$(X_i)_{i=1}^n$.
-Interestingly, with multivariate and heteroscedastic errors, the support of the NPMLE can lie outside the convex hull of~$(X_i)_{i=1}^n$, so a different region known as the ridgeline manifold~$\cm$ of $(X_i, \Sigma_i)_{i=1}^n$ is needed.
+Interestingly, with multivariate and heteroscedastic errors, the support of the NPMLE can lie outside the convex hull of~$(X_i)_{i=1}^n$, so a different region known as the \textit{ridgeline manifold}~$\cm$ of $(X_i, \Sigma_i)_{i=1}^n$ is needed.
 Fortunately, this region $\cm\subset\R^\p$ is compact, and the NPMLE over $\Ps(\cm)$ agrees with the NPMLE over~$\Ps(\R^\p)$.
 This justifies the choice of~$\ca$ as a $\delta > 0$ cover of~$\cm$, and in Proposition~\ref{prop-approximation}, we verify that as $\delta\downarrow 0$, the log-likelihood of the discretized NPMLE approaches that of the NPMLE.
-We prove a quantitative bound on the gap for fixed~$\delta$, providing some guidance on how the discretization error depends on the fineness of the grid.
+We prove a quantitative bound on the gap for fixed~$\delta$, providing some guidance on how the discretization error depends on the fineness of the grid. {In Section~\ref{sec-discretization-for-statistical-purposes}, we connect these computational guarantees to our statistical guarantees, showing that it suffices to discretize~$\cm$ at a resolution~$\delta\asymp \sqrt{\frac{(\log n)^\p}{n}}$ in order to find an approximate solution that satisfies all of our statistical guarantees.}